tortoise/aerich/README.md

 ## Introduction

-Tortoise-ORM is the best asyncio ORM now, but it lacks a database migrations tool like alembic for SQLAlchemy, or Django ORM with it\'s own migrations tool.
+Aerich is a database migrations tool for Tortoise-ORM, which like alembic for SQLAlchemy, or Django ORM with it\'s own migrations solution.

-This project aim to be a best migrations tool for Tortoise-ORM and which written by one of contributors of Tortoise-ORM.

 ## Install